UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 You'll need to come up with your own tests as well.

 **For students in CCS CS 20**: You will do this lab on CSIL.
-Instructions for connecting to CSIL can be found in Steps 0-2 of [lab02](https://github.com/UCSB-CMPTGCS20-S16/CS20-S16-lab02/blob/master/README.md).
+Instructions for connecting to CSIL from your own machine can be found in Steps 0-2 of [lab02](https://github.com/UCSB-CMPTGCS20-S16/CS20-S16-lab02/blob/master/README.md).

 Pair Programming is OPTIONAL for this lab.